COSSAS/SOARCA/docs/content/en/docs/core-components/executer.md

 database <- exe

 ```

+NOTE: in the future variables will be merged into the downstream playbook only if they are defined external on the downstream playbook.

 ### If condition executor
 The if-condition executor will process a cacao if-condition step and determine it's output.